laravel/forge-docs/1.0/resources/databases.md

 ### Using the Database Connection URL

-Some clients, such as TablePlus allow you to connect to a database via a connection URL.
+Some clients, such as TablePlus, allow you to connect to a database via a connection URL.
 Forge automatically generates this connection URL for you and you can use it to connect to your database.
-Note that the password is not included in this URL so you will need to provide this manually within the GUI.
+Note that the password is not included in this URL so you will need to provide your password manually within your database client's GUI.

 ## Managing Your Databases Within Forge